xonixx/xonixx.github.io/bytebeat_gawk.md

 gawk -b 'BEGIN { for(;;t++)printf"%c",or(t,or(rshift(t,9),rshift(t,7)))*and(t,or(rshift(t,11),rshift(t,9)))}' | aplay -f u8
 ```

 During the conversion it was crucial to understand the [operators precedence in C](http://www.eecs.northwestern.edu/~wkliao/op-prec.htm).
+Without paying close attention to this you risk to put `()` in wrong order, not equivalent to the logic of the C source.

 ***